 Skip to main content

-William Nkomo fought all his life against racial discrimination
+William Nkomo was a medical doctor and a campaigner all his life against racial discrimination

 (Note: the correct spelling of his name is N'komo, but we are using Nkomo in this website because almost all published material uses the incorrect spelling.)